extrange/realtime-todo-list/readme.md

 ## Non-urgent

+- [ ] useSyncedStore to accept selector and then only rerender on that selector change
 - [ ] Rewrite reactivity layer (for performance, also using store doesn't cause re-renders selectively)
 - [ ] Get pushed commits as an array (using [`toJSON](https://docs.github.com/en/actions/learn-github-actions/expressions#tojson)), and thus show all commits that were pushed, not just the most recent
 - [ ] Fix disjoint on grabend